Houston Shoplifting Lawyer

 • Property in the custody of any law enforcement agency was explicitly represented by any law enforcement agent to the actor as being stolen, and the actor appropriates the property believing it was stolen by another.”

-• $100 or more but less than $750; less than $100, but the defendant has a prior theft conviction; or the property stolen is a driver’s license, commercial license, or a state-issued personal identification certificate, it will be charged as a Class B misdemeanor.
+• Class B misdemeanor if the value of the property is $100 or more but less than $750; less than $100, but the defendant has a prior theft conviction; or the property stolen is a driver’s license, commercial license, or a state-issued personal identification certificate.

-Hire an Experienced Houston Shoplifting Attorney
+Hire an Experienced Houston Theft and Shoplifting Attorney